 Months Still Count Toward Loan Forgiveness and Rehabilitation Programs

-Another important aspect about the coronavirus relief update pertains to those seeking eventual student loan forgiveness or rehabilitation.
+Another important aspect pertains to those seeking eventual student loan forgiveness or rehabilitation.

 Months during the pause will continue to count toward the 120 payments required by the Public Service Loan Forgiveness program — if the borrower works full time for a qualifying employer during the suspension period — and also toward payments that are required to receive forgiveness under an income-driven repayment plan.

 Likewise, months during the extended suspension will continue to be counted toward federal loan rehabilitation programs for borrowers with student loans in default.
-If you have a defaulted federal student loan and enter a new rehabilitation agreement during this pause period, any date since March 13, the suspended payments that would have been made from the beginning of your agreement until Jan.
-31, 2021, will count.
+If you have a defaulted federal student loan and enter a new rehabilitation agreement during this pause period — any date since March 13, 2020 — the suspended payments that would have been made from the beginning of your agreement until Sept.
+30, 2021, will count.

 Borrowers With Ineligible Federal Student Loans Can Still Access Emergency Assistance